MarcScheib/wildfly-aurelia/README.md

 # WildFly-Aurelia

-Setting up basic project architecture to use Aurelia.io as the frontend together with a Java EE backend on Wildfly
+Basic project architecture for JavaEE and [Aurelia][aurelia] on [WildFly][wildfly].
+This example is based on the Aurelia Contacts App.

 ## Running the project